AMN2080/XO-Game/README.md

-# tic tac toe Game with Minimax Algorithm for O
+# tic tac toe Game with Minimax Algorithm

 a simple mini-project for practice